Association measures for interval variables: Analysis of datasets

-To overcome this problem, we made quantile-quantile plots with 95\% pointwise envelops (see function \texttt{qqPlot} from package \texttt{car} \cite{car.package:2011} in R), and obtained the percentage of points outside the envelop as a measure of goodness of fit.
+To overcome this problem, we made quantile-quantile plots with 95\% pointwise envelopes (using function \texttt{qqPlot} from package \texttt{car} \cite{car.package:2011} in R), and obtained the percentage of points outside the envelope as a measure of goodness of fit.
 The Triangular distribution achieved the best results.
-In this case, the percentage of points outside the 95\% envelop range between 1.72\% (for social entertainment) to 9.61\% (for food).
+In this case, the percentage of points outside the 95\% envelope range between 1.72\% (for social entertainment) to 9.61\% (for food).
 In Figure \ref{fig:qqPlot_Food_Social}, we show these two quantile-quantile plots, which confirm the goodness of fit.
 From this result, we conclude that definition $k=7$ is the most appropriate for this dataset.
 Being so, the chosen sample symbolic correlation matrix is

 For example, there is a medium-sized symbolic positive correlation (0.471) between money spent on food and clothes and a stronger association (even though negative) between gas and clothes (-0.631).

 \thesubfigure{(\arabic{subfigure})}